Online Gambling

 • Gambling can be used as an effective tool in the classroom or at home to foster experiential and inquiry-based learning.
 Gambling activities using cards, dice, bingo, and lotteries results can introduce mathematical knowledge in an enjoyable manner and provide problem solving and critical thinking skills.

 • Problem gambling can have devastating psychological, social, and financial consequences.
-When players gamble, even with virtual money, their brain activity is similar to those who consume drugs and alcohol.
+When players gamble, whether with real or virtual currency, their brain activity is similar to those triggered by substance use.

 • Youth with problem gambling and youth with substance use disorders continue the addictive behaviour despite the negative effect on their lives.